Accelerated Bachelor of Science in Nursing (ABSN)

 Expected Application Timeline:

 Applications for the ABSN program are continuously reviewed as they are completed.
-The first round of decisions are expected to be sent out in September.
-Afterwards, decisions will be sent on a rolling basis as applications are completed.
-Applicants with in-progress Fall prerequisites are expected to receive a decision after Fall semester ends, likely January or February.
-Admission will be offered until seats are filled.
+The first round of decisions is expected to be sent out in September.

 Please note that the application timeline is subject to change due to unforeseen circumstances.
-This process can take time, so you should apply as early as possible.
+This process can take time, so please apply as early as possible.
 We recommend starting your application at least two months before the application deadline.

 PROGRAM FEATURES